acastroaraujo/culturalEvolution/README.md

 ```

 You can construct *any* model with the `recursion()` function and a
 mathematical expression.

-Each new models is a function of class
-“recursion.”
+Each of these models is a new function of class “recursion.”

 Here are two very simple models from Henrich (2001):